Into Temptation (song)

-"Into Temptation" is a 1988 song by rock group Crowded House.
-It was the third single from the group's second album Temple of Low Men.
-The single peaked at #59 on the Australian ARIA singles chart in January 1989.
+"Into Temptation" is a song by Australasian rock group Crowded House.
+It was the third single from the group's second album, Temple of Low Men (1988).
+The single peaked at number 59 on the Australian ARIA Singles Chart in January 1989 and reached the top 20 in the Netherlands.

 "Into Temptation" appears on Crowded House's greatest hits album Recurring Dream.
 The song was also performed by Renée Geyer for the Finn brothers female tribute album She Will Have Her Way in 2005.

 Reception

-Junkee said, "If you ever needed an example of how convincing Neil Finn’s songwriting is, consider this: Sharon Finn thought Neil was cheating on him because of this song.
+Junkee said, "If you ever needed an example of how convincing Neil Finn’s songwriting is, consider this: Sharon Finn thought Neil was cheating on her because of this song.
 Add in the undercurrent of Hester’s unmistakable jazz-brush finesse and a synth-string orchestral sweep, and you’re left with one of the band’s most emotive, understated moments."

 Nexus noted the, "sparse verse instrumentation, vocals front and centre, followed by a lush chorus with a melody that draws you in, its simplicity is a masterstroke and its effectiveness is measurable.

 Track listings

-All songs by Neil Finn except "This Is Massive" by Paul Hester.
+All songs were written by Neil Finn except "This Is Massive", written by Paul Hester.

-Australian single

-Released on 7" vinyl, CD and 12" vinyl.